 Jamboree can deliver Permanent Supportive Housing, providing individuals and families with a home rather than a shelter, which improves the community’s overall health.
 Jamboree has the experience to get these motel conversions done properly and in a timely manner, securing a successful long-term solution that adheres to the requirements necessitated by various sources of state, federal, and local funding.

 Do you represent a city or a county in California?
 Are you interested in converting a motel into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-214-2345 or email@example.com.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or email@example.com.

 As a developer, Jamboree is the trifecta you’re looking for – affinity for ending homelessness, affiliation to cities and counties, and an advocate for conversions using the latest funding sources.
 To address your community’s homelessness crisis, you need a developer that knows how to convert motels into Permanent Supportive Housing efficiently, effectively, and in a timely manner.

 Do you represent a community service organization in California?
 Are you interested in seeing a local motel converted into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-214-2345 or firstname.lastname@example.org.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or firstname.lastname@example.org.

 Jamboree’s growing portfolio of motel conversions include: